DenverArtMuseum/mayer-2023/content/pillsbury.md

 There were some interesting exceptions to the mass relegation of ancient American objects to other institutions, however.
 Some twenty Maya and Mixtec items collected by the businessman and philanthropist Heber R. Bishop remained in the museum along with the Asian jades that formed the bulk of his collection.
 Indeed, a reproduction of a Mixtec figurine in that collection was reportedly one of the most popular items in the museum’s book shop in the 1950s.[^12] Ancient Peruvian textiles, which The Met began to collect as early as 1882, not only remained in the museum but continued to be collected, at least sporadically.
 Following the model of London’s South Kensington Museum (now the Victoria and Albert Museum), The Met adopted a similar guiding principle that museums could positively influence industrial design.
 The garment business was New York’s largest industry; the creation of The Met’s Textile Study Room in 1910 was fueled by the idea that the study of the decorative arts would lead to better design in factories and workshops (fig. 6).

-The textile collection grew over the years, eventually becoming the subject of a special exhibition in 1931, complete with a catalog intended primarily for “students of ornament,” a reminder of the abiding influence of Owen Jones, the nineteenth-century architect, designer, and theorist whose sourcebook, *The Grammar of Ornament* (1856) was intended to make design principles in the decorative arts, viewed globally, more widely available.[^13] By the 1950s, however, textiles were collected not simply for study purposes but as works of art in their own right.
+The textile collection grew over the years, eventually becoming the subject of a special exhibition in 1931, complete with a catalog intended primarily for “students of ornament,” a reminder of the abiding influence of Owen Jones, the nineteenth-century architect, designer, and theorist, whose sourcebook *The Grammar of Ornament* (1856) was intended to make design principles in the decorative arts, viewed globally, more widely available.[^13] By the 1950s, however, textiles were collected not simply for study purposes but as works of art in their own right.
 As modern art became more widely embraced, the path was laid for seeing ancient Andean textiles in a new way.
 In 1959, John Phillips, a curator in the Department of Renaissance and Post-Renaissance Art who had worked on the 1931 exhibition, recommended the purchase of eight Peruvian textiles.
 Perhaps signaling a changing attitude at the museum, Phillips noted, “In our day, when highly conventionalized forms have become familiar through the agency of contemporary painting and sculpture, these textiles seem far less *outré* than they once did.”[^14]

 It should be noted, however, that The Met was hardly an early adopter of what we now think of as modern art.
 Indeed, it is important to bear in mind that the Museum of Modern Art (MoMA) was born in part out of frustrations with The Met’s obdurate refusal to entertain contemporary art.
 Later in the century, it would be MoMA, and its neighbor the Museum of Primitive Art, that would mount important exhibitions of ancient American art.
 One interesting aspect of this change was that The Met’s move was strikingly at odds with some broader currents in the United States at the time.
 While The Met remained quiet for decades, other institutions, including the Brooklyn Museum, the Art Institute of Chicago, the Philadelphia Museum of Art, and even the National Gallery of Art in Washington, DC, were doubling down on collecting and exhibiting pre-Columbian art, if only, as was the case with the National Gallery, for a limited time.[^15]